Skip to main content

 CAM Cap Carry-Forward: The Multi-Year Error Nobody Catches Until Year 5

-A non-cumulative cap limits each year independently.
+A non-cumulative cap limits each year on its own.
 A cumulative cap limits the total growth from the base year.
-Use the wrong type and the error compounds every year — silently, until an auditor finds it.
+Use the wrong type and the error compounds every year, silently, until an auditor finds it.

 Read Post